 Physicians have a sacred responsibility – that is to first, do no harm.
 We trust them to give us the best possible advice about effective therapies – including their risks and benefits.
 How is it possible that 40,000 U.S. physicians began prescribing this hazardous class of drugs for COVID-19 with almost no evidence of effectiveness?

 Particularly given the risks?
 That is the same question we have about opioids.

 Surely, there is a better way.
 There must be.

-All of us at RisCassi & Davis want you to know that if you’ve been injured through no fault of your own, we are open, working, and stand ready to help.
+All of us at RisCassi & Davis want you to know that if you’ve been injured through no fault of your own, we are open, working, and stand ready to help you file a medical malpractice claim today.
 Please stay safe and stay well.